 With this in mind, please consider the list of FAQs below:

 If you have a question that you think other people might have asked before, or if you have a question that you think others might be interested in as well, please go to my section in Quora, read the existing questions and if your question is missing add it.
 The link is:

 If you want to invite me to give a talk, please know that I get hundreds of invitations per month and have to be very selective about where I will have the most impact.
 Currently I'm receiving

-I'm focused on how I can most help but please be thoughtful about contacting me.
-Generally, I choose audiences greater than 1,000 people or with decision makers in technology, government, education.
-I speak at major technology companies, with international heads of state, government and policy leaders.
+I'm focused on where I can have the greatest social impact so please be thoughtful about contacting me.
+Generally, I choose audiences greater than 1,000 people or with decision makers in technology, government and media.
+I speak at major technology companies, with Heads of state and other government leaders.
 If you would like to invite me, please use the form below and please include the relevant details.

-If you are interested in an interview, please write: firstname.lastname@example.org
+If you are interested in a media interview, please write: email@example.com

 For anything else, please use this shortwhale system (below) and I will try to answer emails as they come but please know that if you don’t receive a response from me, it’s just a matter of too many emails and too little time.

 I get these questions a lot.
 Is yours among them?